nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `list` <br>
   `schedule 4` <br>
-  Removes the start and end date/time or deadline for task 4 on the list.
+  Removes the deadline and start and end date/time for task 4 on the list.

 * `list` <br>
   `schedule 2 by Fri`<br>
-  Removes the start and end date/time or deadline for task 2 and sets the deadline to the coming Friday (If the current day is Friday, it would be the following Friday).
+  Removes the deadline and start and end date/time for task 2 and resets the deadline to the coming Friday (If the current day is Friday, it would be the following Friday).

 * `list`<br>
-  `schedule 3 from 1 Oct 7pm to 9.30pm`<br>
+  `schedule 3 from 1 Oct 7pm to 1 Oct 9.30pm`<br>
-  Sets task 3 to start on 1 Oct at 7pm and end at 9.30pm
+  Sets the start time of task 3 to 1 Oct 7pm and the end time to 1 Oct 9.30pm respectively

 #### Marking a task as completed : `mark`

-If you have completed a task, you can mark it as completed by using this command.<br>
+If you have completed a task, you can mark it as completed by using the following command.<br>
 Format: `mark INDEX...`

 > * Mark the task at the specified `INDEX`.